scrutcm/Ebooks/CONTRIBUTING.md

 ## Contributing Guidelines
-Thank you for your interest in contributing to our curated E-book collection!
+Thank you for being so interested in contributing to our curated E-book collection!
 This document provides guidelines for contributing to make our collaboration smooth and effective.
 ### 🎯 **Types of Contributions**

 **1. Adding New Books**

-If you've discovered books that could benefit the community, we welcome your contributions!
+We welcome your contributions if you've discovered books that could benefit the community!

 Remember: Quality matters more than quantity.
 We're looking for books that have made a significant impact and offer practical value to our community.